Monday, January 12, 2026

 Finishing a Loop

 Holding sub-11-minute miles through half marathon, I still felt good.
-At 14 miles, I put on some music: "Old Time Rock and Roll," "Across 110th Street," "Yellow Ledbetter" and sang along.
+At 14 miles, I put on some music, "Old Time Rock and Roll," "Across 110th Street," "Yellow Ledbetter," and sang along.

 At some point after 17 miles, I had to walk a short bit.
 But I rebounded and only took short walk breaks, telling myself to keep running to get in a 20-mile training run.
 As I approached the end of the 3rd loop, Alfred saw me and asked how I was doing.
 I said, "Crashing and burning!"